Finko42/C-SHA-256/README.md

 These implementations are not meant to be used in serious applications, but serve as reference for implementing SHA-256 in any programming language.

+Please note that the algorithm used in these implementations deviate somewhat from the official standard in order to optimize parts of the algorithm.
+However, the implementations still produce only valid outputs.

 ## Usage
 See sha256.h or sha256_malloc.h for more details about the implementations or how to use them.